 Courses are available for rising 6 - 12 grade students each summer.
-Visit our full list of courses.
+View our full list of courses.

 Residential - $975

-Residential scholars check in Sunday afternoon and check out Friday at 2:00 PM.
+Residential scholars check in Sunday afternoon and check out Friday at 2 p.m.
 The program fee includes all meals (breakfast, lunch and dinner) and all afternoon and evening activities.
-Scholars reside in a university residence hall and experience student life at USC alongside counselors.
-Lab fees may also apply to some courses.
+Scholars reside in a university residence hall and experience student life at UofSC alongside counselors.

 Commuting scholars check in Sunday afternoon for a mandatory orientation.
-Daily check-in is Monday through Friday at 8:00 AM.
-Daily check-out is Monday through Thursday at 4:30 PM.
-Friday check-out is 2:00 PM.
+Daily check-in is Monday through Friday at 8 a.m.
+Daily check-out is Monday through Thursday at 4:30 p.m.
+Friday check-out is 2 p.m.
 The program fee includes lunch and all afternoon activities.
-Commuters are also invited to participate in Thursday evening pizza party and activities.
-Lab fees may also apply to some courses.
+Commuters are also invited to participate in the all scholars evening dinner and activities on the designated day during the week.

 Commuter Plus Evening $665

 Commuter Plus scholars check in Sunday afternoon for a mandatory orientation.
 Daily check-in is Monday through Friday at 8 a.m.
 Daily check-out is Monday through Thursday at 8:30 p.m.
 Friday check-out is 2 p.m.
 The program fee includes lunch and dinner and all afternoon and evening activities.